 Higgins in Lipscomb County, Texas — The American South (West South Central)

 Location.
-36° 7.013′ N, 100° 1.885′ W. Marker is in Higgins, Texas, in Lipscomb County.
+36° 7.013′ N, 100° 1.884′ W. Marker is in Higgins, Texas, in Lipscomb County.
 Marker is at the intersection of Commercial Street (U.S. 60) and County Road 29, on the right when traveling west on Commercial Street.
+Marker is in a road side park.
 Touch for map.
-Marker is in a road side park.
 Marker is in this post office area: Higgins TX 79046, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-Higgins (here, next to this marker); Lipscomb County (approx. 1.7 miles away).
+At least 4 other markers are within 2 miles of this marker, measured as the crow flies.
+Will Rogers (here, next to this marker); Quanah Parker Trail (a few steps from this marker); Higgins Cemetery Lipscomb County (approx. 1.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 28, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 349 times since then and 55 times this year.
+It was originally submitted on May 28, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 356 times since then and 18 times this year.
 Photos: 1, 2, 3. submitted on May 28, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.